On the mixing properties of piecewise expanding maps under composition with permutations: Permutations preserving mixing for

+is the multinomial coefficient.
 Moreover, any such $\BB$ is preserved by a group of permutations $S_{mr_1} \times \cdots \times S_{m r_j}$ permuting the elements within each block, but we can also permute the blocks of any given size amongst themselves.
 Thus we have

 The contribution to (\ref{sum-B}) from block decompositions with block sizes $mr_1, \ldots, mr_j$ is therefore

 which simplifies to

 Thus we may rewrite (\ref{sum-B}) as